Governance/rtgov/samples/jbossas/slamonitor/readme.txt

 1) Download and unpack a Switchyard AS7 distribution (http://www.jboss.org/switchyard/downloads)

+2) Copy the contents of the ${bam}/modules folder into the ${as7}/modules folder

-2) Startup the server, using the following command from the 'bin' folder:
+3) Startup the server, using the following command from the 'bin' folder:

 ./standalone.sh --server-config standalone-full.xml

 This starts the full configuration, as this includes JMS.

-3) Deploy the overlord-bam.war from the ${bam}/modules folder into the ${as7}/standalone/deployments folder
+4) Deploy the overlord-bam.war from the ${bam} top level folder into the ${as7}/standalone/deployments folder

-4) Build the SLA Monitor sample, using the following command from the ${bam}/samples/slamonitor folder:
+5) Build the SLA Monitor sample, using the following command from the ${bam}/samples/slamonitor folder:

 mvn clean install

-5) Copy the sample archives for each of the components (acs, epn, monitor and orders) from
+6) Copy the sample archives for each of the components (acs, epn, monitor and orders) from
 ${bam}/samples/slamonitor/${component}/target/slamonitor-${component}.war file
 into the ${as7}/standalone/deployments folder.